-This jacket was made entirely from thrifted fabrics.
-The purple cotton velvet and the silk lining are from seamstresses in my neighbourhood who downsized their stashes.
-The ribbing is from a jacket with a broken zipper that I bought online for a very small price.
+This jacket was made entirely from thrifted fabric.
+The velvet and the silk lining are from seamstresses in my neighbourhood who downsized their stashes.
+The ribbing is from a jacket with a broken zipper that I bought online for a small price.

 Halfway through the project I realized that the silk lining was actually stretch silk.
 I’m not sure why silk would need stretch.
 It’s already a pain to sew as is without that additional level of difficulty.